golightstream/lightstream-prism-dns/plugin/health/README.md

 ~~~

 * Where `lameduck` will delay shutdown for **DURATION**. /health will still answer 200 OK.
-  Note: The *ready* plugin will not answer OK while CoreDNS is in lameduck mode prior to shutdown.
+  Note: The *ready* plugin will not answer OK while CoreDNS is in lame duck mode prior to shutdown.

 If you have multiple Server Blocks, *health* can only be enabled in one of them (as it is process
 wide).
 If you really need multiple endpoints, you must run health endpoints on different ports: